praxis-app/praxis/README.md

 You are entering a construction yard.
 Things are going to change and break regularly as the project is still getting off the ground.
 Your feedback is highly welcome.

-Please note that this is also an experimental approach within the Praxis project.
-The main repository is located at https://github.com/praxis-app/praxis.

 ## Installation

 Use Rust **1.98.1**, Node **24.21.0**, PostgreSQL **16**, and Redis **8.4**.
 The frontend uses React, TypeScript, and Vite. `rust-toolchain.toml` selects the Rust version through rustup.
 E2E tests and artifact builds require Docker with Compose and Buildx.